analogdevicesinc/ai8x-training/README.md

 On Windows 10 version 21H2 or newer, and Windows 11, after installing the Windows Subsystem for Linux (WSL2), Ubuntu Linux 20.04 can be used inside Windows with full CUDA acceleration, please see *[Windows Subsystem for Linux](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/WSL2.md).* For the remainder of this document, follow the steps for Ubuntu Linux.

+If WSL2 is not available, it is also possible (but not recommended due to inherent compatibility issues and slightly degraded performance) to run this software natively on Windows.
+Please see *[Native Windows Installation](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/Windows.md)*.

 ##### macOS

 The software works on macOS, but model training suffers from the lack of hardware acceleration.

 ##### Virtual Machines (Unsupported)

 This software works inside a virtual machine running Ubuntu Linux 20.04.
-However, GPU passthrough is typically <u>not available</u> for Linux VMs, so there will be no CUDA hardware acceleration.
+However, GPU passthrough is potentially difficult to set up and <u>not always available</u> for Linux VMs, so there may be no CUDA hardware acceleration.
 Certain Nvidia cards support [vGPU software](https://www.nvidia.com/en-us/data-center/graphics-cards-for-virtualization/); see also [vGPUs and CUDA](https://docs.nvidia.com/cuda/vGPU/), but vGPU features may come at substantial additional cost and vGPU software is not covered by this document.

 ##### Docker Containers (Unsupported)